 Founded by three Norwegian entrepreneurs, Jaja is a credit card “built for the digital world”.
 You do get a physical card, but it’s all about quickly applying online and then managing the card directly from the app.

-Jaja is currently invite-only, but some customers have received early access.
 In 2019, Jaja announced a partnership with Bank of Ireland, and acquired its existing credit card portfolio.
-This means that all Bank of Ireland, the AA, and Post Office-branded credit cards will also be moved over to the Jaja system later in 2020.
+This means that all Bank of Ireland, the AA, and Post Office-branded credit cards have now been moved over to the Jaja system.

 At the end of 2018 it launched a crowdfunding on platform Seedrs, through which it raised almost £5 million.

 What benefits can I get with a Jaja credit card?